rami3l/pacaptr/README.md

 [![Private APIs](https://img.shields.io/badge/docs-private--apis-lightgrey?style=flat-square)](https://rami3l.github.io/pacaptr/pacaptr)
 [![License](https://img.shields.io/github/license/rami3l/pacaptr?style=flat-square)](LICENSE)

-`pac·apt·r`, or the _PACman AdaPTeR_, is a wrapper for many package managers with pacman-style command syntax, started as a Rust port of [icy/pacapt].
+`pac·apt·r`, or the _PACman AdaPTeR_, is a wrapper for many package managers that allows you to use pacman commands with them.

 Just set `pacman` as the alias of `pacaptr` on your non-Arch OS, and then you can run `pacman -Syu` wherever you like!